oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > changes toward the JADN v2.0 specification, including terminology changes.
 In
 > particular, the JADN Specification updates:
 > * Replace BaseType with CoreType throughout
-> * Replace Package with Schema as the top-level JADN type The text and figures
+> * Replace Package with Schema as the top-level JADN type
+>
+> The text and figures
-> in the CN use the JADN v2.0 terminology; this does not reflect alteration of
+> in this CN use the JADN v2.0 terminology; this does not reflect alteration of
 > the underlying concepts.

 Figure 3-1 provides a high-level view of the components of JADN type definitions that